New Jersey Forceps and Vacuum Extraction Lawyers

 Common complications caused by the improper use of forceps include:

 - Permanent disfigurement from excessive pressure, including facial scarring

 - Erb’s Palsy: nerve damage to the shoulder, causes paralysis or limited mobility in the arms and hands.
 Rushed forceps deliveries are often responsible for this type of injury.

 Common complications caused by improper vacuum extraction technique include:

-- Subgaleal brain hemorrhage.
-This is a serious, life-threatening complication that occurs when the vacuum ruptures a vein that bleeds into the space between the scalp and skull.
+- Subgaleal brain hemorrhage, a serious, life-threatening complication that occurs when the vacuum ruptures a vein that bleeds into the space between the scalp and skull.
 This injury is most likely to occur if excessive force is applied, or if the cup is applied for a prolonged period.
 It can lead to neurological impairments and Cerebral Palsy.